-The College will continue to use extreme care in utilization of resources and maintain a flexible budget to support the College's ability to react to any unexpected changes, and to ensure that our students receive the best possible educational experience.
+The College will continue to use extreme care in utilization of resources and maintain a flexible budget to ensure the College is financially stable, with the ability to react to any unexpected changes, and ensure that our students receive the best possible educational experience.
 Through budgetary controls and level spending, the College continues to maintain more than the required two-month operating reserve.
-Snead State consistently maintains approximately a four to six-month operating reserve.
+Snead State maintains approximately a one-year operating reserve.
+The College's overall financial position remains positive and stable, and the same pattern is anticipated for the next fiscal year.